goloop/t13n/README.md

 ## Usage

-    var ParallelTasks = 1

-ParallelTasks the number of parallel transliteration tasks.

 #### func  Make

     func Make(t string) string

-Make converts a unicode string to an ASCII string.
+Make transliterates a unicode string to an ASCII string, it's doesn't take into account regional linguistic features of transliteration.

 #### func  Render

     func Render(l, t string, ctr lang.TransRules) (result string)

-Render converts a unicode string to an ASCII string with the rules of the selected language and with custom rules.
+Render transliterates a Unicode string into an ASCII string with taking into account regional linguistic features of the transliteration depending from the language.

+The third parameter can specify the function of custom transliteration rules or nil.

 #### func  String

     func String(c rune) string

-String returns string value by rune from the main dictionary.
+String returns string value by rune from the main lib, it's doesn't take into account regional linguistic features of transliteration.

+#### func  Together

+    func Together(pt int) int

+Together sets the number of parallel transliteration tasks.

 #### func  Trans

     func Trans(l, t string) string

-Trans converts a unicode string to an ASCII string with the rules of the selected language.
+Trans transliterates a Unicode string into an ASCII string with taking into account regional linguistic features of the transliteration depending from the language.

 #### func  Version

     func Version() string

-Version returns the version of the module.
+Version returns the version of the module it's has a format "v{major_version}.{minor_version}.{patch_version}".

 #### type T13n

-    type T13n struct {
+    type T13n struct {}
-    }

-T13n the t13n constructor.
+T13n the transliteration constructor.

 #### func  New

-    func New() *T13n
+    func New(l string) *T13n

 New retursn pointer to T13n.

 #### func (*T13n) Lang

-    func (t *T13n) Lang(l string) *T13n
+    func (t *T13n) Lang(l string)

 Lang sets the type of language features to use during transliteration.